Trichy assault rifle: Development

-Combat Use
+Combat use

 In July 2021, it was reported that the TARs used by the Kerala Police are effective in Naxalite-Maoist counterinsurgency operations.

-On August 2025, a TAR was secured from pro-Maoist communist Naxalite fighters in Chhattisgarh’s Narayanpur district.
+In August 2025, a TAR was secured from pro-Maoist communist Naxalite fighters in Chhattisgarh's Narayanpur district.

 Design

 The TAR can fire with single, burst and full automatic mode.
 OFT reported that the TAR can be adopted with single shot mode only for police forces in cities and urban areas.
-While it has an effective range of 300 to 350 meters, the range can be up to 500 meters if the rifle is used in full auto.
+While it has an effective range of 300 to 350 metres, the range can be up to 500 metres if the rifle is used in full auto.

 OFT claimed that the TAR is functionally on par with the AK-47.

 Accessories

-The TAR can be equipped with several underbarrel grenade launchers, including the ARDE UBGL, the GP-25, the GP-30, and the Arsenal M6 UBGL.
+The TAR can be equipped with several underbarrel grenade launchers, including the ARDE UBGL, the GP-25, the GP-30 and the Arsenal M6 UBGL.
 The TAR can use bayonets.

 Magazines

 Magazines for the TAR are supplied by Nilkamal Limited.
 Magazines made for AK-47-based assault rifles can also be used.